aadilzbhatti/rapsheet/README.md

 This will install the dependencies used by the app if you do not already have them.

-You will also need the d3.js and jquery.js files.
-Once you have downloaded these, place them in the `raptweets/static/raptweets folder`.
 You will then need an AlchemyAPI key as well as TwitterAPI keys, which you should place in a file called `secrets.py`, in the main `raptweets` directory.
 You can create this file with `touch secrets.py`.
 You can get the Alchemy and Twitter API keys from [here](http://www.alchemyapi.com/api/register.html) and [here](https://apps.twitter.com/app/new), respectively.